-Building Neighbors accompanies families through a well-established process that consistently enables over 90% of participants to move into permanent housing.
+Building Neighbors works with families through an established process that consistently enables over 90% of participants to move into permanent housing.
 Most importantly, 85% of these families do not return to homelessness within a year after leaving the program.

 Here’s how rapid re-housing works.
 A family that is referred to Building Neighbors meets with a Family Housing Case Manager to complete a comprehensive assessment of their strengths, assets, needs, and barriers.
 Together, they develop a housing action plan that builds on the family’s unique strengths and addresses their barriers.
 The family then works with a Community Housing Navigator to identify and apply for safe, affordable rental housing that meets their needs.

 Once approved for a lease, Housing Families First may provide financial assistance with deposits, utilities, and first month’s rent, if needed, so that the family can lease their new home.
-The family then works with their Case Manager – usually for about three to six months – to increase their income, address individual challenges, and connect to community resources so that they can maintain their housing.
+The family then works with their Case Manager – usually for about six months to 12 months – to increase their income, address individual barriers to stability, and connect to community resources so that they can maintain their housing.